-As of fall 2016, Professional-Technical Common Course Numbering (PTCCN) gives Washington state community and technical colleges a process similar to the original Common Course Numbering process, with some key differences.
+As of fall 2016, Professional-Technical and Applied Baccalaureate Common Course (P/TCC) gives Washington state community and technical colleges a process similar to the original Common Course Numbering process, with some key differences.

 Why common course numbering for professional-technical courses?

-- PTCCN focuses on career and vocational courses with common learning outcomes.
+- P/TCC focuses on prof/tech and BAS courses with common learning outcomes.

-- The PTCCN approval process builds in stakeholder collaboration and year-round responsiveness.
+- The P/TCC approval process builds in stakeholder collaboration and year-round responsiveness.

 - The process allows for prompt approval from college system councils and commissions so colleges can respond to student and industry needs more quickly.

-- Common professional-technical courses may be developed in response to employer need, grant deliverables or to meet licensure or certification requirements.
+- Common professional-technical and applied baccalaureate courses may be developed in response to employer need, grant deliverables or to meet licensure or certification requirements.

 Benefits to students and employers

-- Makes it easier for students to transfer professional-technical course credits between community and technical colleges.
+- Makes it easier for students to transfer professional-technical and applied baccalaureate course credits between community and technical colleges.

 - Enhances student transfer and encourages degree completion.